Belize Food Guide

 Salbutes

-Puffed fried tortillas topped with chicken, lettuce, tomato, pickled onions, avocado.
-Mestizo specialty.
-Lighter than garnaches.
-Found throughout Belize.
-Weekend market favorite.
+Puffed fried tortillas topped with chicken, lettuce, tomato, pickled onions, and avocado.
+A Mestizo dish, lighter than garnaches, found across the country and especially at weekend markets.

 Escabeche